UTFR/Powertrain-Firmware/CAN/UTFR_CAN/readMe.txt

  */

- ** We create a unique library version for each MCU (RC Mega + RC Micro + ACM + Corners). **
+ The plan is to create a unique library version for each MCU (RC Mega, ACM, CAN ISO, Corners).

- This unique instance will contain the message data structures for all messages handled by this MCU.
+ Each unique version will contain the message data structures for all messages handled by that MCU.

 ========== INSTALL THESE LIBRARIES ======================
 =========================================================
-  --> ArduinoSTL version 1.3.3  (Comment out #define ARDUINOSTL_DEFAULT_CIN_COUT in ArduinoSTL.cpp to minimize size)
+  --> ArduinoSTL version 1.3.3
   --> CAN-BUS Shield version 1.0.0